Quantum thermochemical engines: Irreversible thermochemical cycles

-Reminding that, in the cycles discussed in Section \ref{engines}, $\eta_{\textnormal{rev}}$ is finite and approaches one close to BEC transitions, the quantum regime even without BECs exhibits much higher efficiency than the classical limit and larger power if $s>z_{\textnormal{cl}}/|\ln z_{\textnormal{cl}}|$.
+In the cycles discussed in section \ref{engines}, $\eta_{\textnormal{rev}}$ is finite and approaches one close to BEC transitions, and thus the quantum regime even without BECs exhibits much higher efficiency than the classical limit and larger power if $s>z_{\textnormal{cl}}/|\ln z_{\textnormal{cl}}|$.